agentplug/agenthub/README.md

 ## 🤝 Contributing

 We welcome contributions!
+You can:

+- Build and contribute new tools (via `@tool` and `run_resources()`)
+- Create new pre-built agents (publishable GitHub repos with `agent.yaml`)
+- Enhance existing agents (add methods, improve prompts, optimize flows)
+- Improve documentation and examples

 Here's how to get started:

 ### 🚀 Development Setup